-\textbf{Input: Transformation Template.} A transformation template is a list of transformation steps the user writes to describe how to optimize the program.
-Each step calls a transformation primitive in \NAME{}, with parameters that describe where to apply the transformation on the program.
+\textbf{Input: Schedule Template.} A schedule template is a list of high-level optimization steps the user writes to describe how to optimize the program.
+Each step calls a transformation primitive in \NAME{} with some parameters.
 The template-guided optimizer applies each step in the template to the program.
 We describe the optimizer and the transformation primitives available in Section \ref{sec:design}.
-Figure \ref{fig:system-overview} (top right) shows an example template that is applicable to the given tensor expression program.
+Figure \ref{fig:system-overview} (top right) shows an example template that is applicable to the given program.

-While transformation templates resemble the scheduling languages used in some tensor compilers, \NAME{}'s template is concise.
+While schedule templates resemble the scheduling languages used in some tensor compilers, \NAME{} templates are concise.
 In a few lines of code, a user can express all the transformations needed to optimize a complex operator with multiple loop nests.
-Transformation templates only describe high-level optimizations that benefit from user direction, while \NAME{} delegates low-level optimizations to its tile optimizer, without user intervention.
-An example of tensor expression and schedule for \mbox{attention is in Appendix~\ref{sec:neptune-inputs}.}
+Schedule templates only describe high-level optimizations that benefit from user direction, while \NAME{} delegates low-level optimizations to its tile optimizer without user intervention.
+An example of tensor expression and schedule for \mbox{attention is in Appendix~\appref{sec:app:neptune-inputs}\appcite{}.}